craigfurman/ansible-home/README.md

 # ansible-home

-Configuration and automation for my various personal computers.
+Configuration and automation for my various computers.

 ## Usage